jsegarra98/Helpdesk-Ticketing-System-Project/README.md

 # IT5016D Helpdesk Ticket System

-Welcome to the IT5016D Helpdesk Ticket System!
+Welcome to the Helpdesk Ticket System!
 This system is designed to manage helpdesk tickets for internal customers, facilitating efficient communication and issue resolution.
+This is a prototype project made during my studies.

 - The system keeps track of ticket statistics, including the number of created, resolved, and open tickets.
 - Each ticket is assigned a unique ticket number.